My bath tub has never been so repulsive.

 Saw this on the good ole FB this morn and thought it fit nicely:

-Note: one of my biggest fears as a writer and a sharer is that my voice is misheard or misunderstood.
+One of my biggest fears as a writer and a sharer is that my voice is misheard or misunderstood.
 Probably much like every other person.
 I am not complaining about being a mama.
 I love it.